top of page

 Chopping Mall (1986): Soundtrack Review

-Jim Wynorski’s Chopping Mall (1986) is a cult classic that combines 1980s B-movie horror and sci-fi in a way that's both hilariously self-aware and genuinely inventive.
-Beneath its campy exterior of killer security robots and mall-culture absurdity lies a clever reflection of consumerist horror from the Reagan era.
+Chopping Mall is a cult classic that combines 1980s B-movie horror and sci-fi in a way that's both hilariously self-aware and genuinely inventive.
+Beneath its campy exterior of killer security robots and mall-culture absurdity lies a clever reflection of Reagan-era consumerist horror.

 Despite its modest budget and wooden performances, Chopping Mall works as a fast-paced, fun genre mashup.
-The cinematography captures the pastel-lit 1980s mall milieu perfectly, and the pacing—barely 77 minutes—ensures it never overstays its welcome.
+The cinematography captures the pastel-lit 1980s mall milieu perfectly.
+The pacing—barely 77 minutes—ensures it never overstays its welcome.
 Critics frequently compare it to Dawn of the Dead and RoboCop for its implicit critique of consumerism and automation gone wrong.

 A Killer Soundtrack for a Killer Mall